Pediatric Myelofibrosis Workup

 The biopsy demonstrates increased silver (reticulin) staining.
 Moreover, the aspirate is frequently hypocellular or shows insufficient cellularity ("dry").
 An increased number of megakaryocytes that may be morphologically abnormal supports a diagnosis of primary myelofibrosis.
 Increased blasts are often observed, but the presence of more than 25% blasts is, by definition, more consistent with acute myelofibrosis.

-Cytogenetic studies in myelofibrosis ensure diagnostic exclusion of other myeloid neoplasms that are sometimes associated with bone marrow fibrosis (eg, BCR-ABL1).[16]
+Cytogenetic studies in myelofibrosis ensure diagnostic exclusion of myeloid neoplasms that are sometimes associated with bone marrow fibrosis (eg, BCR-ABL1).
+[18]

 Abnormalities may support a diagnosis of myelodysplasia (eg, monosomy 7) or acute megakaryoblastic leukemia (eg, t[1;21][p13;q13]).